 "Get out of here, Bran!" the young druidess snapped at her brother.
 "What were you thinking?"

-He kept his head turned so he would have to see his sister's body and took off his cloak.
+He kept his head turned so he wouldn't have to see his sister's body and took off his cloak.
 "I surrender," he said before he disappeared into the woods.

 Guinevere made her way out of the small lake and smiled gratefully.
 "Thank you," she said.